 The most common type of claim is for breach of the notice period.

 The time limit for bringing a claim for wrongful dismissal is 3 months less one day (subject to ACAS) at the Employment Tribunal and 6 years from the date of breach at the Civil Courts.
 There is no qualifying period of continuous employment for contract claims.

-Employers may, in some cases, bring counterclaims where a contract claim has been brought against them in a tribunal.
+Employer counterclaims may, in some cases, be brought where a contract claim has been brought against them in a tribunal.
 Although employers have no free-standing right to bring contract claims against employees or former employees in the employment tribunals they may be able to do so by bringing counterclaim when a contract claim is brought against them in a tribunal.

 In the above case, the employee brought a umber of claims following his dismissal, including unfair and wrongful dismissal, arrears of pay, and claims for other payments.
 The employer brought a contractual claim for overpaid salary and the value of lost business.

 The employee withdrew the breach of contract claim and the tribunal held that the employer was not permitted to continue with its counterclaim.